-Super helpful tips for a toddler-friendly Christmas.
-Follow these ten tips great tips for decorating for Christmas when you have a toddler or baby at home, and your decorations will actually last until Christmas!
+Tips for a toddler-friendly Christmas that will be as magical as it sounds!
+Follow these ten great tips for decorating for Christmas when you have a toddler or baby at home, and your decorations will actually last until Christmas!

 This year we have two toddlers.
 Two walking, destructive, toddlers, who will most likely be super excited and curious about all the fun decorations that come out for Christmas.
-They are going to want to touch and play with everything they can get their sticky little fingers on, and in my 1-year-old’s case, eat everything she can get her hands on.
+They’re going to want to touch and play with everything they can get their sticky little fingers on, and in my one-year-old’s case, eat everything she can get her hands on.

 Luckily my experiences from last year taught me some tips for a toddler-friendly Christmas, and I am excited to share them with you today!
 If you have a toddler (or a mobile baby) you are definitely going to want to pay attention.

 No matter how high you hang your ornaments, your toddler will find a way to pull them off and throw it them on the ground.
 And if you have shatterproof ornaments, it won’t be a problem!
 So go ahead and throw that ornament against the wall, buddy.
 It’s not going to break!

 Bells are a fun addition to your Christmas tree because they make it sound pretty!
 Yes, they are going to tempt your toddler because they are so fun, but they are safe for kids to play with and they’ll love hearing them jingle!
 We hung some bells up on our tree last year and they were our son’s favorite part of the tree!